Calebh101/TakeADump-Wii/README.md

 I've included all the necessary libraries and building tools, so just run `make` with optional parameters to compile the binary.

 `assemble.sh` just copies the previous build and the release assets to make `apps/TakeADump`.

+## Arguments to Makefile

+- `DEBUG=1`: Build a debug binary.
+This provides extra logs and stuff.
+- `EXCEPTIONS=1`: Unneeded argument, but it allows compiling exceptions into the runtime.